Graham Brady

-Brady served as a Shadow Minister under four Conservative leaders before resigning in 2007 in protest at David Cameron's opposition to grammar schools.
+Brady served as a shadow minister under four Conservative leaders before resigning in 2007 in protest at David Cameron's opposition to grammar schools.
 On 1 December 2010, Brady was voted "Backbencher of the Year" by The Spectator at its annual parliamentary awards.

-On 7 March 2023, he announced that he would not seek re-election at the next general election.
+During his tenure as 1922 Committee chairman, Brady has overseen the election of three Conservative Party leaders and Prime Ministers (Theresa May, Liz Truss and Rishi Sunak) as well as votes of no confidence in May and Boris Johnson.

+Brady stepped down as an MP at the 2024 general election and was appointed to the House of Lords.

-Early life
+Early life and education

-Brady was born on 20 May 1967 in Salford, Lancashire, England.
-He was educated at the Altrincham Grammar School for Boys.
-He read Law at the University of Durham, and graduated with a Bachelor of Arts (BA) degree in 1989.
+Graham Brady was born on 20 May 1967 in Salford, Lancashire, the son of an accountant and his wife a medical secretary.
+The family then moved to nearby Timperley.
+He was educated at Altrincham Grammar School for Boys, where he was deputy head boy, before studying law at the University of Durham, at St Aidan's College, graduating with a Bachelor of Arts (BA) degree in 1989.

 Brady was highly active in politics as a student.
 He served as Chairman of the Durham University Conservative Association (DUCA) for the 1987–1988 academic year and was one of six students elected to represent Durham at the annual NUS conference.
 He served additionally as Chairman of Northern Area Conservative Students (1987–1989) and as a member of the Conservative Party's National Union Executive Committee (1988–1989).